vasilakisfil/Introspected-REST/README.md

 to understand API's responses and access the API's capabilities and manipulate the resources.

 Metadata could be **API-specific, resource-specific, action-specific or even object-specific**.

-However, there are multiple types of metadata for each one.
-Runtime is only supported by object specific.
-## Runtime Metadata
-Runtime metadata are depending on the response and object which resulted by the incoming request.

-Inappropriately, object-specific, dynamic metadata are also considered part of the object's data, like pagination information.

-## Structural Metadata

-## Hypermedia Metadata

-## Informational metadata
-runtime metadata
-human-targeted metadata
-other metadata like data types?

-##### 9.1.3.1 Request's metadata
-These metadata could be static for a resource, an endpoint or dynamic and volatile, determined by the parameters of the request and the state of the resource at that given time.

-##### 9.1.3.2 Media Type fill-ins
-Metadata are data that describe the data or the hypermedia.
+There could also be different kinds of metadata like runtime (pagination information), structural (data types of an object), hypermedia (links, actions, forms), informational (targeted for humans).
+Last but not least, metadata are not restricted to a response but a request could also have metadata.

-These metadata could be static for a resource, an endpoint or dynamic and volatile, determined by the parameters of the request and the state of the resource at that given time.
+Usually metadata are not volatile, except runtime metadata that depend on the request and the resource at the given time and state respectively.